Azure/azure-sdk-for-net/doc/design/GeneratedClientDesign.md

 ## Model Generation

+Models are defined as partial classes with one or more constructors, properties, and methods that read from/write to wire formats.

 ### Model Namespace

-Generated models will be added to a `.Models` namespace.
+Generated models will be defined in a `.Models` namespace.

 ### Type mappings from Cadl to .NET